dbgbench/dbgbench.github.io/artifact/README.md

 automated repair tools.

 4. We provide diagnosis of each bug (in natural language) as provided by the study participants.
 See the
-<a href="https://dbgbench.github.io/find.24e2271e.diagnosis.txt">plaintext version of such diagnosis</a>.
+<a href="https://dbgbench.github.io/find.24e2271e.diagnosis.txt">plaintext version</a> of such diagnosis
+for the bug `find.24e2271e`.
 Such diagnoses can be leveraged upon to generate natural-language explanations of common bug types.
 Such explanations can further be used to design and evaluate sophisticated debugging tools that highlight suspicious locations along with a possible explanation of the bug.

 5. We also provide data on the average time and the average number of correct fixes for each bug in the
 <a href="https://dbgbench.github.io">project website</a>.
 This data can be used to evaluate automated